Mark Gertler(1891-1939), Painter

 Artist of 5 portraits

-Born in Spitalfields, Gertler was the son of Jewish immigrants from Poland.
-At the Slade School of Fine Art he was befriended by the patron Edward Marsh and the artist Dora Carrington.
-He went on to become a leading member of the London Group.
+Born into a Polish-Jewish immigrant family in Spitalfields, in 1908 Gertler enrolled in the Slade School of Art under Henry Tonks and alongside Paul Nash, where he befriended Edward Marsh and Dora Carrington.
+Lady Ottoline Morrell became his patron, through whom he met members of the Bloomsbury Group.
 Gertler was a conscientious objector and used the de-humanising lessons of Vorticism to create, in Merry-Go-Round (1916, Tate Gallery), one of the most powerful images of the futility of war.
-His obsessive love for Dora Carrington was not returned, and together with his anti-war beliefs, this fuelled his creativity.
+His obsessive love for Carrington was not returned, and together with his anti-war beliefs, this fuelled his creativity.
 Suffering from ill health and depression, and disappointed by his career, he committed suicide in 1939.

 More on Mark Gertler: The Bloomsbury Group book in our Shops